bmedicke/webappsec/readme.md

 The following points should be considered when deploying the app to production:

-* [ ] werkzeug only in development, not production (https://werkzeug.palletsprojects.com/en/2.0.x/serving/)
+* [ ] werkzeug (the shipped WSGI server) is to be only used during development, not production (https://werkzeug.palletsprojects.com/en/2.0.x/serving/)
     * https://flask.palletsprojects.com/en/2.0.x/tutorial/deploy/
 * [ ] `app.config` options
     * [ ] `SECRET_KEY` https://flask.palletsprojects.com/en/2.0.x/config/#SECRET_KEY